iicc1/Flyme-extended-notifications/TUTORIAL.md

 ----------------------------------------------------------------------------------------

->Remember that to modify a file you have to click on the pencil at the left, edit the file, go to the end of the page, add a title and a comment (what you want) and click on
-"propose changes".
-I will revise it an accept it as soon as I can.
+>Remember that to modify a file you have to click on the pencil at the left, edit the file, go to the end of the page  and click on "propose changes".
+I will revise it and accept it as soon as I can.

 >When some apps are included or when you request to me, I will recompile and publish it to the XDA thread.